lividhen/Klipper-Ender-3-V3-KE/README.md

 ---

 # Updating the MCU
 Please read ALL of this before even opening a terminal.
 If you find any issues please open an issue to let me know!
+At least as of January 11th 2025 this is optional as the current creality firmware on the MCU is protocol compatible with the most recent build of klipper.

 ## Building klipper
 To build klipper for the MCU on the printer's mainboard you can use the following and the instructions in the [klipper repo](https://github.com/Klipper3d/klipper):